Find Grad Schools

 11 Yearly Graduations

 Utah State University comes in at #8 on our list of the most popular colleges offering graduate certificates in resource management.
 Each year, around 27,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,042 per year, while in-state graduate students, on average, pay $6,534 per year.
-During the 2020-2021 academic year, 11 people received their graduate certificate in resource management from USU.
-Of these students, 55% were women and 27% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $6,763 per year.
+During the most recent year for which we have data, 11 people received their graduate certificate in resource management from USU.

 8 Yearly Graduations

 Colorado State University - Fort Collins is the 9th most popular school in the nation for students seeking a graduate certificate in resource management.
 Roughly 32,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,709 per year, while in-state graduate students, on average, pay $10,834 per year.
-For the 2020-2021 academic year, 8 graduate certificates were handed out to resource management majors at Colorado State.
-About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,903 per year, while in-state graduate students, on average, pay $10,834 per year.
+During the most recent year for which we have data, 8 people received their graduate certificate in resource management from Colorado State.

 #9